ARFID Focus

 Location: Online

-This 4 week group is for caregivers of children (10 year old+), teens, or adults with Avoidant/Restrictive Food Intake Disorder (ARFID) who are seeking support and guidance in navigating the daily challenges of feeding a loved one with limited food intake.
+This four week learning series is for caregivers of children (10 year old+), teens, or adults with Avoidant/Restrictive Food Intake Disorder (ARFID) who are seeking support and guidance in navigating the daily challenges of feeding a loved one with limited food intake.
 We’ll cover what ARFID is, its types, the factors that maintain it, and practical steps caregivers can take to support recovery.

 OUR FACILITATORS